.png)

 I ran as a teenager & represented school and county (Surrey) but as an adult since 1986.
 I ran because I could forget the pressures of life & work, that also helps by being in a club & training with friends to help us all improve.
 Since 1986 helping to start up my old club Skipton A C & joining PRC i've always been a committee member as Chair, Vice chair,& juniors coach, maintaining PRC going in a positive direction.

-Mental Health Champion, Club Night Coordinator & Run Leader
+Club Night Coordinator

-Committee Member & Run Leader
+Committee Member, Club Captain & Run Leader

 Gareth Jones